-Feeling Afraid All The Time
+Feeling Afraid, Scared All The Time

-- Feeling that you are in a constant state of fear.
+- A constant state of fear.

-- Feeling that everything scares you.
+- It feels like everything scares you.

 - Feeling like you are always afraid and react to everything with fear.

-- Feeling like you react to everything with fear.
+- React to everything with fear.

-- Feeling like everything is dangerous.
+- It feels like everything is dangerous.

-- Feeling that you startle over every little thing.
+- You startle over every little thing.

 - A feeling of relentless dread.